MrEliptik/Tensorflow_pine64/README.md

 # Tensorflow_pine64

 ## Goal

-This repositery aims at giving you directions and how to compile Tensorflow from source on the pine64.
+This repositery aims at giving you directions on how to compile Tensorflow from source on the pine64.
 The pine64 is a single board computer (sbc) with an AARCH64 architecture.
 This might extend to any board with this architecture but I can't confirm.

-I am running Ubuntu 16_04.
+I am running Ubuntu 16_04 on it.

+## Available version

+- Tensorflow 1.10.1

+## Installing the provided .whl file

+If you're using the provided .whl file, simply run

+    pip install tensorflow-1.10.1-cp36-cp36m-linux_aarch64.whl

+Ohterwise, follow the steps below.

+## OR compile Tensorflow from source

-## Create SWAP
+### Step 1 -  Create SWAP

 The first thing that we'll do is create a SWAP file.
-This may not be needed if you have a board with at least 4Go of RAM.
-In my case, I only have 2, and it was a problem at some point.
+This may not be needed if you have a board with at least 4 Gb of RAM.
+In my case, I only have 2, and it was a problem when compiling bazel.

 Check to see if you already have swap enabled:

     sudo swapon --show

-If the result is empty, then you don't have a SWAP file and can proceed with the following command.
-Note that it will create a 2Go swapfile.
+If the result is empty, then you don't have a SWAP file and can proceed with the following commands.
+Note that it will create a 2 Gb swapfile.
 Replace by how much you want (the same size or double the size of the RAM is usually good).

     sudo fallocate -l 2G /swapfile